 We provided a “Funding Toolkit” to leverage the private market to fund the community benefits that the Vision was seeking, which included setting aside 20% of all new residential units as affordable.

 The Vision encourages connectivity by breaking up large superblocks that are auto-oriented and currently impede pedestrian access to park space, the river, and other amenities.

 Other than the shoreline, green space is almost nonexistent within the district.
-The size of the Vision's new open space goes beyond the requirements of the Waterfront Overlay District setbacks, and key open space links begin to provide improved connectivity from Riverside Drive to the Waterfront.
 New green streets and parks, built in partnership with property owners and led by the City, create pedestrian links and begin to define the future network of streets and open space.

 The South Central Waterfront (SCW) is bound for change.
 In fact, change is rapidly underway.
 The South Central Waterfront Vision Framework Plan is a roadmap for how the coming change can be guided to create the best possible outcome for all Austinites.
 The SCW strives to be a model for how a district-wide green infrastructure system paired with quality urban design and an interconnected network of public spaces, streets, lakeside trails and parks can provide a framework for redevelopment.
 A district approach can also coordinate public and private investments to leverage maximum impact and provide for district-wide value capture to fund affordable housing and other community benefits.

 The South Central Waterfront Initiative builds upon more than three decades of waterfront planning begun by the Town Lake Corridor Study.
 Since the Initiative was officially launched by City Council in 2013, the effort has engaged hundreds of Austinites and has combined community aspirations with the effort of numerous city departments, stakeholders and citizens.